 Catch Phrase, Euchre, Pictionary, How to Talk to a Customer About Knee Implants, Connect Four, Monopoly… Which of these is not like the other?

 It probably didn’t take you long to spot the odd one out of this bunch.
 Most people would probably not put sales training in a list of favorite games.
 In fact, you probably would not even think to put it in a list of games at all.
-But games are increasingly becoming an important part of effective learning and training.
+But gamification is increasingly becoming an important part of effective learning and training.

 Using games to increase learning effectiveness